 16 Acre Site - Georgetown Park - City Elements

-The City will build a multi-use trail/linear park across the entire 16 acre site, connect to the 19 acre site; an approximately 1.4 acre central park area; an approximately 1.9 acre park area with signature playground on the Chamblee Dunwoody side of the property; and reserve approximately 3 acres on the North Shallowford side of the site for a future neighborhood commercial node.
+The City is building a multi-use trail/linear park across the entire 16 acre site, connect to the 19 acre site; an approximately 1.4 acre central park area; an approximately 1.9 acre park area with signature playground on the Chamblee Dunwoody side of the property; and reserve approximately 3 acres on the North Shallowford side of the site for a future neighborhood commercial node.

 19 Acre Site - Residential Elements